-Retest yes or no
+Retest yes or no:

-Type of A/C ie. CE-172-P
+Type of A/C ie. CE-172-P:

-Applicant Name (on pilot certificate)
+Applicant Name (on pilot certificate):

-Applicant Pilot certificate #
+Applicant Pilot certificate (student, pending, etc.)#:

-IACRA Application # (If this is not done until just prior to the test, email me the number separately.)
+IACRA Application # (If this is not done until just prior to the test, email me the number separately.):

-Applicant Cell #
+Applicant Cell #:

-CFI certificate #
+CFI certificate #:

-CFI Cell #
+CFI Cell #:

-Verify location for- ground/flight.
+Verify date, start time, and location for- ground/flight.